 More cliparts.
 What we used to call Fusion Features in the previous versions have been boosted too.
-You can use hundreds of free cliparts and graphic elements to customise your pages.
+You can use hundreds of free cliparts and graphic elements to customize your pages.
 Grids, frames, lines, shapes, illustrations, icons: there is a lot to choose from.
-All those cliparts are customisable too: you can change colours, size, transparency, etc.
+All those cliparts are customizable too: you can change colours, size, transparency, etc.

 This library of graphic resources has been designed to evolve with time.
 We have a dedicated design team who loves creating new images; if you have any particular need or suggestions, just leave a comment, your ideas are always welcome!